 by Auburn Student and Collegiate Hotel Intern, Abbey Crank

-Congrats!
-You are preparing to move to Auburn, Ala. to go to college.
+Congrats on joining the Auburn Family!
 Now you are looking for the best student housing options while studying at Auburn University.
-Whether you are considering one of Auburn University’s on-campus housing options or you are searching for off campus housing, below is a student’s perspective on things to consider when making your choice…
+Whether you are considering one of Auburn University’s on-campus housing options or searching for off campus housing, below is a student’s perspective on things to consider when making your choice.

 On-Campus Housing at Auburn University